To Our Valued Customers,

 - Growth pays for growth.

 - For instance, new tap fees are dedicated to corresponding growth needs.
+Tap fees will be increasing 7.4% in 2024 to support new growth.

 - Rate adjustments will be moderated to the Consumer Price Index (CPI).
 The CPI is maintained by the U.S. Bureau of Labor Statistics to measure the average change over time in the prices consumers pay for goods and services.

-- Water is a finite commodity that requires decades long planning and large investments.
+- Water is a finite commodity that requires decades-long planning and large investments.

 In addition to these guiding principles, there are some main categories of expenditures that need to be examined annually to determine the budget and any recommended rate or fee adjustments.

-Capital: These are costs associated with acquiring or maintaining fixed assets, such as water storage tanks, treatment facilities, pipelines, wells and equipment.
+Capital: These are costs associated with acquiring or maintaining fixed assets such as water storage tanks, treatment facilities, pipelines, wells and equipment.
 These projects may be deemed necessary because of new regulatory requirements, system growth, water quality needs, etc.

 Growth: Most of PWSD’s growth costs fall under capital expenditures, as new infrastructure must be built to accommodate our growing communities.
 Growth has recently started to slow due to market conditions, which may make it possible to defer some projects in the short-term.